svtk/kotlin-swift-interopedia/docs/classes/Data class.md

 #### Method `copy`

 The method copy is ported to Swift with the name doCopy, works similarly to the method in Kotlin, but there is an inconvenience [with the need to specify all the function arguments](https://github.com/pahill/kotlin-swift-interopedia/blob/main/docs/usual-workflow/Function%20with%20default%20arguments.md).
+This can be improved with SKIE.

 #### Method `equals`